 Should you mist Echeveria?

 However, the easiest way to restore moisture to your container is to mist it with a spray bottle of water rather than watering it.
-But this method is not good for the mature plants because it is difficult to fulfil their water requirement.
-But if you mist your succulent when your plant is in a mature period you should Mist your succulents gently every 2-4 days and you should pay attention to not retain water on the leaves.
+But this method is not good for the mature plants because it is difficult to fulfill their water requirement.
+But if you mist your succulents when your plant is in a mature period you should Mist your succulents gently every 2-4 days and you should pay attention to not retaining water on the leaves.
 If it happens, leaves rot can be caused.

 What time of day should you water Echeveria?